huyvu38/Connection-Space/README.md

  1. Click to the "Create Account" button

- 2. Write "george34" to the text field next to username
+ 2. For username, write "george34"

- 3. Write "abcdef" to the text field next to password
+ 3. For password, write "abcdef"

- 4. write "20" to the text field next to age
+ 4. For age, write "20"

- 5. Choose "Male"
+ 5. For gender, choose "Male"

- 6. Write "China" to the text field next to nationality
+ 6. For nationality, write "China"

- 7. Write "student" to the text field next to job
+ 7. For job, write "student"

- 8. Write "food" to the text field next to hobby
+ 8. For hobby, Write "food"

  9. Click "Enter" button